fere-ai/fere-docs/docs/api/api-introduction.md

 2. We want to provide a true token-by-token streaming experience, where every token streamed from the Agents is shown on UI.

+## Trade Agents

+After building a strong foundation in Research and Discovery, we are now moving towards Trade Agents.
+These agents will help you make trades on various platforms.

+Our trade agent's root is called `0xMONK`.
+It's our first Sentient Autonomous Agent that can trade in tokens.

+To know more about `0xMONK``, please visit [here](/docs/api/Monk/fere-api).